 Finally, a few additional grass spiders and lynx spiders are common in residential areas.
 Many people associate lynx spiders with the large green spiders so common in the southern areas of the United States.
-The picture shows a striped lynx.
+The picture at the top of the section shows a striped lynx.
 They are fairly small, less than one half an inch in length.
 They tend to sit quietly on bushes waiting for prey.

 - Oecobius navus (Wall spider)

 - Enoplognatha ovata

 - Rugathodes sexpunctatus